bronit27/Problem-Setting-CodeChef/README.md

 # Problem-Setting-CodeChef
-Here I'll share the problems created by me which were used in a codechef contests.
+Problems authored by me in codechef contests.